saa-ead-roundtable/ead1.0-to-2002-conversion/readme.txt

 This conversion package is based on an XSLT conversion script (v1to02.xsl) by Daniel Pitti.
 Slightly modified with additions from Michael Fox & Stephen Yearl.
 Tested with Saxon 6.5.2, 6.5.3 & xsltproc.

+Additional documentation about the conversion package can be found in conversion.html or conversion.doc.

 =====================
 2. Package Structure: